LightBitsLabs/los-csi/docs/src/plugin_deployment/plugin_deployment_using_helm.md

 #### Install In Different Namespace

-You can install the `lb-csi-plugin` in a different namespace (ex: `lb-csi-ns`) by creating a namespace your self or using the shortcut to let helm create a namespace for you:
+You can install the `lb-csi-plugin` in a different namespace (ex: `lb-csi-ns`) by creating a namespace yourself or using the shortcut to let Helm create a namespace for you:

 ```bash
 helm install -n lb-csi-ns --create-namespace lb-csi helm/lb-csi/